benwzj/benwzj.github.io/_posts/2020-04-04-flex-layout-css.md

 It Can be: `nowrap|wrap|wrap-reverse|initial|inherit;`

 ### flex-flow property
-It is a shorthand property for: flex-direction and flex-wrap
+It is a shorthand property for: `flex-direction` and `flex-wrap`

-## FQA
+## Flex Item Properties

-### what is `vw` unit
-It is 1% of width of viewport. it is working well elegantly!
+### flex property

+The `flex` property sets the flexible length on flexible items.
+It is a shorthand property for:`flex-grow; flex-shrink;flex-basis;` Fox example:
+`flex: 1;` let all the flexible items be the same length, regardless of its content.

+- flex-grow
+A number specifying how much the item will grow relative to the rest of the flexible items inside the same container.
+- flex-shrink
+A number specifying how much the item will shrink relative to the rest of the flexible items
+- flex-basis
+specifies the initial length of a flexible item.
+Legal values: `"auto", "inherit","initial"` or a number followed by "%", "px", "em" or any other length unit